davidgiga1993/mixing-station-docs/docs/settings/global.md

 ### Update branch
 > PC version only

-Configures which branch to use when checking for updates
+Configures which branch to use when checking for updates.

 ### Scale
 Changes the UI scale of the app.

 ### Invert scroll
-Inverts the mouse / touchpad scroll direction
+Inverts the mouse / touchpad scroll direction.

 ### Access bus processing
-When enabled a user with restricted access to a single bus is allowed to access the processing of that bus.
+When enabled, a user with restricted access to a single bus is allowed to access the processing of that bus.

 ### Autostart
-Autostart allows you to configure to which mixer the app should connect after starting.
+Autostart allows you to configure which mixer the app should connect to when starting.
-This is usefull for installation purposes where the app should always connect to a mixer without user interaction.
+This is useful for installation purposes where the app should always connect to a mixer without user interaction.

 ### API
 Only available on Desktop platform.
-Lets you enable the API access for Mixing Station.
+Enables API access for Mixing Station.

 ### Auto reconnect
-When enabled the app will automatically reconnect to the mixer in case of a connection error
+When enabled, the app automatically reconnects to the mixer in the case of a connection error.

 ### Network